-FUELS/FIRE DANGER: New York State DEC Predictive Services issues a statewide Fire Danger Rating Area Risk Forecast covering Day 2.
+RAWS Map: Courtesy of April Marinov of NYS DEC FUELS/FIRE DANGER: New York State DEC Predictive Services issues a statewide Fire Danger Rating Area Risk Forecast covering Day 2.
 When forecast fire danger levels reach critical levels, NYS DEC should coordinate with NWS offices.
-This forecast can be found here: http://www.dec.ny.gov/lands/68329.html
+Link to this forecast: https://dec.ny.gov/environmental-protection/wildfires/fire-danger-map Training The responsibility of training natural resource agency employees will be that of the agencies themselves.
+However, the NWS will be available to assist when requested to do so.
+V. Joint Responsibilities Joint responsibilities include the following: